-• Tabular models: each sample is considered as a vector of unordered features.
-In 111 particular, Ridge Classifier, where a penalty shrinking parameters towards zero is im-112 posed on the coefficients of a logistic regression model [see e.g., Hoerl and Kennard, 113 1970, and Linear Discriminant Analysis (LDA) were tested.
-In the following, these 114 methods were coupled both with feature selection strategies and with random polyno-115 mial feature transformations.
-The latter approach first used sklearn routines to create 116 new features (see, https://scikit-learn.org/stable/modules/generated/sklearn.
-117 preprocessing.PolynomialFeatures.html).
-For example, for features a, b, c, a poly-118 nomial transformation of degree 2 will generate the features $1, a, b, c, ab, ac, bc, a^2, b^2, c^2$.
-119 By generating these features, this approach aimed to check if non-linear interactions im-120 proved the classification.
-Finally, a new approach (random polynomial transformation) is 121 presented, which aims to diversify the polynomial features (by random sampling) while 122 keeping low computational requirements.
-123

-• Deep Neural Network Models: a family of approaches based on deep neural networks, both fully connected and convolutional, were tested.
+- Tabular models: each sample is considered as a vector of unordered features.
+In particular, Ridge Classifier and Linear Discriminant Analysis (LDA) were tested.
+In the following, these methods were coupled both with feature selection strategies and with random polynomial feature transformations.
+The latter approach, by generating new polynomial variables from the original ones, aimed to check if non-linear interactions improved the classification accuracy.
+In particular, a new approach is presented which aimed to diversify polynomial features while keeping low computational requirements. - Deep Neural Network Models: a family of approaches based on deep neural networks, both fully connected and convolutional, were tested.
 This strategy implicitly generates complex features interactions, as captured by the network architecture.

-Note that previously obtained results [Frizzarin et al., 2021a] suggest that tabular methods 127 work quite well with spectroscopy data.
-Moreover, following the suggestions in Frizzarin et al. 128 [2021b], feature selection strategies were coupled with the information about the presence of 129 water regions in the spectra.
-In addition, state-of-the-art time series classification algorithms, 130 such as ROCKET [Dempster et al., 2020], MiniROCKET [Dempster et al., 2021], MrSQM 131 [Nguyen and Ifrim, 2021, 2022] and FreshPrince [Middlehurst and Bagnall, 2022], were tested.
-132 Lastly, ensemble methods were applied, aiming to mix together time series and tabular models, to 133 combine their predictions and strengths.
-Nonetheless, these approaches have been outperformed 134
+Note that previously obtained results [Frizzarin et al., 2021a] suggest that tabular methods work quite well with spectroscopy data.
+Moreover, following the suggestions in Frizzarin et al. [2021b], feature selection strategies were coupled with the information about the presence of water regions in the spectra.
+In addition, state-of-the-art time series classification algorithms, such as ROCKET [Dempster et al., 2020], MiniROCKET [Dempster et al., 2021], MrSQM [Nguyen and Ifrim, 2021, 2022] and FreshPrince [Middlehurst and Bagnall, 2022], were tested.
+Lastly, ensemble methods were applied, aiming to mix together time series and tabular models, to combine their predictions and strengths.
+Nonetheless, these approaches have been outperformed by the ones mentioned above, therefore the corresponding results are not shown in the next sections.